neuroallyai/cookiecutter-neuroally-ai/README.md

     cd your_project_slug
     ```

-6. Set up your development environment (either using Conda or pip based on your choice during generation).
+6. Set up your development environment (using either Conda or pip, as chosen during generation).

 7. Start building your excellent neuro-inclusive AI application!